 fv= Mω2r (1– v̅ρ)/N

-Now, the sedimentation coefficient (S) equals to the ratio of velocity to the gravitational acceleration.
+Now, the sedimentation coefficient (S) refers to the ratio of velocity to gravitational acceleration.

 = M/N. (1– v̅ρ)/f